Tiggy Legge-Bourke

-Alexandra Shân "Tiggy" Pettifer MVO (née Legge-Bourke; born 1 April 1965) is a British former nanny and companion to Prince William and Prince Harry.
+Alexandra Shân "Tiggy" Pettifer MVO (née Legge-Bourke; born 1 April 1965) is a Welsh former nanny and companion to Prince William and Prince Harry.
 She was a personal assistant to Charles III (then Prince of Wales) from 1993 to 1999.
 She has used her married name since her marriage to Charles Pettifer in 1999.

 Background

 Legge-Bourke is the daughter of William Legge-Bourke (1939–2009), who served in the Royal Horse Guards.
-After taking a degree at Magdalene College, Cambridge, her father then became a merchant banker at Kleinwort Benson and was deputy lieutenant of Powys from 1997 until his death.
+After taking a degree at Magdalene College, Cambridge, he became a merchant banker at Kleinwort Benson and was deputy lieutenant of Powys from 1997 until his death.
 Legge-Bourke's mother, Dame Shân Legge-Bourke (born 1943), was the only child of Wilfred Bailey, 3rd Baron Glanusk (1891–1948), a soldier who became a colonel in the Grenadier Guards and also served as Lord Lieutenant of Brecknockshire.
 When Shân Bailey's father died in 1948, she and her mother inherited his estate at Glanusk Park, near Crickhowell in Powys, while his peerage went to a cousin.
 Shân Legge-Bourke was appointed a lady-in-waiting to the Princess Royal in 1987, was High Sheriff of Powys in 1991, and was the Lord Lieutenant of Powys until 2018.

 Tiggy Legge-Bourke's paternal grandfather, Sir Harry Legge-Bourke (1914–1973), was a member of parliament for the Isle of Ely from 1945 until 1973 and was chairman of the 1922 Committee of Conservative backbenchers.
 His death in 1973 led to a by-election won by the Liberal Clement Freud.

 She is a cousin of the public relations executive and television personality Eleanor Legge-Bourke.

 Legge-Bourke was reported in 1994 to be fond of fly fishing and long walks in the country.

 Early life

 Brought up at Glanusk Park, a 6000 acre estate in Wales, Tiggy Legge-Bourke was educated at Heathfield School, Ascot, which she left with four O-levels, and the Institut Alpin Videmanette at Rougemont in Switzerland, a finishing school also attended by Diana, Princess of Wales.

 She has a sister and a brother, Zara and Harry.
-In 1985 Zara (b.
-1966) married Captain Richard Grosvenor Plunkett-Ernle-Erle-Drax, known as Richard Drax.
+In 1985, Zara (b.
+1966) married Captain Richard Grosvenor Plunkett-Ernle-Erle-Drax, also known as Richard Drax.

 Legge-Bourke's brother Harry, born in 1972, was a Page of Honour to Queen Elizabeth II between 1985 and 1987 and became an officer in the Welsh Guards.

 In 1966, Legge-Bourke's grandmother Margaret Glenusk, widowed in 1948, married secondly William Sidney, 1st Viscount De L'Isle VC KG, who had been Governor-General of Australia from 1961 until 1965.
 He thus became step-grandfather to the Legge-Bourke children until his death in 1991.